Naval tactics: The Falklands War

 The conflict also led to an increased interest in the close defense capabilities of naval ships, including close-in weapon systems (CIWS) as a last-ditch defense against incoming missiles.
 The attack on the US frigate on patrol in the Persian Gulf in 1987 also highlighted the danger of anti-ship missiles.
 In the case of Stark, the Iraqi Exocet missiles were not detected and Starks CIWS was not turned on as the ship was not expecting an attack.

-The Falklands War also saw the only time a warship has been sunk by a nuclear-powered submarine in a hostile attack, when the British nuclear-powered submarine attacked the Argentine cruiser with torpedoes.
+The Falklands War also saw the first time a warship has been sunk by a nuclear-powered submarine in a hostile attack, when the British nuclear-powered submarine attacked the Argentine cruiser with torpedoes.
 With their nuclear propulsion plants, the submarines were able to remain on station virtually undetected.
+Until the Sinking of IRIS Dena by the American nuclear-powered submarine USS Charlotte (SSN-766) during the 2026 Iran war, the sinking of ARA General Belgrano marked the only instance in history of a warship being sunk in a hostile attack by a nuclear-powered submarine.

 Other conflicts

 Another large naval operation conducted by a major power took place when the US Navy provided protection to Kuwaiti-owned tankers in the Persian Gulf between 1987 and 1988, during the Iran–Iraq War.
 Post-war calculations indicate that Iraq used French-built Exocet missiles between 257 and 261 times.
 Iran did not have as many missiles but attacked 207 neutral ships with guns, mines, flotilla craft, and rocket propelled grenades.
 It also launched a total of nine Silkworm missiles.
 In total around 411 ships were attacked, 60 percent of which were tankers.
 The tonnage damaged beyond economic repair in the Tanker War by 1986 amounted to about 20 percent of all Allied tonnage sunk in World War II.

 Naval forces have played a supporting role in some land battles.
 US battleships provided naval gunfire support during the Vietnam War and the 1991 Gulf War.
 During the Falklands War, British destroyers and frigates carried out shelling of Argentine positions.

 The 1991 Croatian War and the subsequent War of Bosnia saw some naval action, initially when the Yugoslav Navy declared a blockade of the ports of Dalmatia from September to December 1991 and later in 1994–1995, when NATO naval forces, as part of Operation Sharp Guard, deployed a number of units to the Adriatic in order to enforce a United Nations arms embargo on former Yugoslavia.
 Later Operations on former Yugoslavia such as Deliberate Force and Allied Force involved the use of seaborne aircraft and the launch of Tomahawk cruise missiles against Serb targets.
 British and Australian warships provided gunfire support to the Al Faw operation during the 2003 invasion of Iraq.
 US and UK naval forces have used again Tomahawk cruise missiles against land targets in the course of actions undertaken since the end of the Cold War, such as the opening of international involvement in the Libyan Civil War, of which the British Armed Forces played a decisive role.